vuejs/vuepress/packages/docs/docs/theme/inheritance.md

 To introduce this section, let's start with a few basic concepts:

 - **Atomic theme**：i.e. the parent theme, which is implemented entirely from scratch, like the default theme.
-- **Derived theme**：i.e. the child theme, created based on parent theme;
+- **Derived theme**：i.e. the child theme, which is created based on parent theme.

 ::: tip
-For now theme inheritance doesn't support high-level inheritance, that means, a derived topic cannot be inherited.
+For now theme inheritance doesn't support high-order inheritance, that means, a derived theme cannot be inherited.
 :::

 ## Usage

-Suppose you want to create a theme inherited from the default theme of VuePress, you just need to configure the [extend](./option-api.md#extend) option in your theme configuration:
+Suppose you want to create a theme inherited from the default theme, you just need to configure the [extend](./option-api.md#extend) option in your theme configuration:

 ```js
 module.exports = {